Pasonnn/aws-cloud-practitioner/5-EC2-elastic-compute-cloud.md

 - Dedicated Instances - no other customers will share your hardware
 - Capacity Reservations - reserve capacity in a specific AZ for any duration

-### EC2 On Demand
+### EC2 On-Demand

+**On-Demand Instances** are the most straightforward pricing model:

-- Pay for what you use:
+- **Pay for what you use**:
-    - Linux or Windows - billing per second, after the first minute
+    - **Linux or Windows** - billing per second, after the first minute
-    - All other operating systems - billing per hour
+    - **All other operating systems** - billing per hour
-- Has the highest cost but no upfront payment
+- **Has the highest cost** but **no upfront payment** - most flexible pricing
-- No long-term commitment
+- **No long-term commitment** - start and stop anytime
+- **Recommended for**:
+    - Short-term and uninterrupted workloads
-- Recommended for short-term and un-interrupted workloads, where you can't predict how the application will behave
+    - Applications where you can't predict how the application will behave
+    - Testing and development
+    - Applications with unpredictable workloads

 ### EC2 Reserved Instances

+**Reserved Instances** provide significant cost savings for predictable workloads:

-- Up to 72% discount compared to On-demand
+- **Up to 72% discount** compared to On-Demand pricing
-- You reserve a specific instance attributes (Instance Type, Region, Tenancy, OS)
+- **You reserve specific instance attributes** (Instance Type, Region, Tenancy, OS)
+- **Reservation Period**:
-- Reservation Period - 1 year (+ discount) or 3 years (+++ discount)
+    - **1 year** (+ discount)
-- Payment Options - No Upfront (+), Partial Upfront (++), All Upfront (+++)
+    - **3 years** (+++ discount) - highest savings
+- **Payment Options**:
+    - **No Upfront** (+) - pay monthly
+    - **Partial Upfront** (++) - pay some upfront, rest monthly
+    - **All Upfront** (+++) - pay everything upfront, highest discount
+- **Reserved Instance's Scope**:
+    - **Regional** - can be used across Availability Zones in a region
-- Reserved Instance's Scope - Regional or Zonal (reserve capacity in an AZ)
+    - **Zonal** - reserve capacity in a specific Availability Zone
-- Recommended for steady-state usage applications (think database)
+- **Recommended for steady-state usage applications** (think database, long-running applications)
-- You can buy and sell in the Reserved Instance Marketplace
+- **You can buy and sell in the Reserved Instance Marketplace** - if your needs change
-- Convertible Reserved Instance
+- **Convertible Reserved Instance**:
-    - Can change the EC2 instance type, instance family, OS, scope and tenancy
+    - **Can change the EC2 instance type, instance family, OS, scope and tenancy**
-    - Up to 66% discount
+    - **Up to 66% discount** - less discount but more flexibility

+> Reserved Instances are like signing a lease for an apartment instead of paying daily hotel rates.
+If you know you'll need a server for at least a year, you can commit to that and get a significant discount.
+The longer the commitment (3 years vs 1 year) and the more you pay upfront (All Upfront vs No Upfront), the bigger the discount.
+However, you're locked into specific instance types and regions.
+Convertible Reserved Instances offer more flexibility - you can change instance types if your needs change - but with a smaller discount.
+Reserved Instances are perfect for production databases, web servers with steady traffic, or any application you know will run continuously for at least a year.

 ### EC2 Savings Plans

+**Savings Plans** offer a more flexible alternative to Reserved Instances:

-- Get a discount based on long-term usage (up to 72% - same as RIs)
+- **Get a discount based on long-term usage** (up to 72% - same as Reserved Instances)
-- Commit to a certain type of usage ($10/hour for 1 or 3 years)
+- **Commit to a certain amount of usage** ($10/hour for 1 or 3 years)
-- Usage beyond EC2 Savings Plans is billed at the On-Demand price
+- **Usage beyond EC2 Savings Plans is billed at the On-Demand price** - you're not locked to a specific instance
-- Locked to a specific instance family & AWS region (e.g., M5 is us-east-1)
+- **Locked to a specific instance family & AWS region** (e.g., M5 family in us-east-1)
-- Flexible across:
+- **Flexible across**:
-    - Instance Size (e.g., m5.xlarge, m5.2xlarge)
+    - **Instance Size** (e.g., m5.xlarge, m5.2xlarge) - can use any size in the family
-    - OS (e.g., Linux, Windows)
+    - **OS** (e.g., Linux, Windows) - can switch between operating systems
-    - Tenancy (Host, Dedicated, Default)
+    - **Tenancy** (Host, Dedicated, Default) - can change tenancy models

+> Savings Plans are like buying a monthly pass for public transportation instead of individual tickets.
+You commit to spending a certain amount per hour (e.g., $10/hour), and as long as you use instances from the same family (e.g., M5) in the same region, you get the discount.
+If you use more than your commitment, the excess is billed at On-Demand rates.
+The key advantage over Reserved Instances is flexibility - you can use any size instance (m5.small, m5.large, m5.xlarge) and switch between Linux and Windows, as long as they're in the M5 family.
+This is great if your workload varies in size but stays within the same instance family.
+For example, you might use m5.large during the day and m5.xlarge at night, and both count toward your Savings Plan commitment.

 ### EC2 Spot Instances

-- Can get a discount of up to 90% compared to On-demand
+**Spot Instances** offer the **most cost-efficient** option in AWS, with up to **90% discount** compared to On-Demand:

-- Instances that you can "lose" at any point of time if your max price is less than the current spot price
+- **Instances that you can "lose" at any point in time** if your max price is less than the current spot price
+- **AWS can terminate your instance with a 2-minute warning** when they need the capacity
-- The MOST cost-efficient instances in AWS
+- **The MOST cost-efficient instances in AWS** - perfect for cost optimization
-- Useful for workloads that are resilent to failure
+- **Useful for workloads that are resilient to failure**:
-    - Batch jobs
-    - Data analysis
-    - Image processing
+    - **Batch jobs** - data processing that can restart
+    - **Data analysis** - analytical workloads that can be interrupted
+    - **Image processing** - can reprocess if interrupted
-    - Any distributed workloads
+    - **Any distributed workloads** - workloads that can handle node failures
-    - Workloads with a flexible start and end time
+    - **Workloads with a flexible start and end time** - not time-critical
-- Not suitable for critical jobs or databases
+- **Not suitable for critical jobs or databases** - cannot tolerate interruptions

+> Spot Instances are like buying airline tickets at the last minute - you get a huge discount, but the airline can bump you if they need the seat.
+AWS has spare capacity that they're willing to sell at a discount, but if demand increases and someone is willing to pay more (or On-Demand customers need the capacity), AWS will terminate your Spot Instance with a 2-minute warning.
+This makes Spot Instances perfect for workloads that can handle interruptions - like processing a large dataset where if one instance dies, you can restart the job.
+However, they're terrible for databases or web servers that need to be always available.
+Many organizations use Spot Instances for 70-90% of their compute capacity, saving massive amounts of money, while keeping critical workloads on On-Demand or Reserved Instances.

 ### EC2 Dedicated Hosts
 - A physical server with EC2 instance capacity fully dedicated to your use